 If the planned project is not in line with the relevant zoning provisions, an exemption permit may be required in addition to the building permit.
 Exemption permits are required, inter alia, when there is not considerable deviation from a detailed plan.
 In the case of major deviations, the detailed plan may need to be amended.
 As in a building permit process, the neighbours of the relevant property are usually entitled to participate in an exemption permit process.

 There is a right of appeal against the relevant authority's decision on a building permit.
 Firstly, the applicant itself may appeal against the building permit decision, eg, in a case where the decision deviates from the permit application.
-Secondly, a person possessing a property adjacent to the relevant property, as well as a third party having a particular relation to the relevant property, may appeal against the decision.
+Secondly, a person possessing a property adjacent to the relevant property, as well as a third party having a particular relationship to the relevant property, may appeal against the decision.
 Lastly, the municipality may appeal against the decision.
 A municipal body would typically appeal against a building permit decision in cases where the building permit has been granted, despite the municipality's objection to the permit.
 A decision concerning the passing of a detailed plan or other land use plan may, in addition to the aforementioned, be appealed by any member of the relevant municipality.

 It is possible but not necessary to enter into agreements with local authorities in order to facilitate a development project.
 Such agreements include land use agreements between municipalities and property owners with respect to the implementation of zoning plans.

 Utility agreements are to be made for all new buildings in the name of the property owner, as well as for development projects if new utility connections are established.
-All buildings should have at least electricity, heating, water and sewage connection agreements with a utility provider.
+All buildings should have at least electricity, heating, water and sewerage connection agreements with a utility provider.